natpaq/Market/README.md

 Michelle:
 - Coded front end and back end for chat application
 - Created UI for chat app
-- Configured the Websocket and ASGI Consumer
+- Configured the Websocket client and server sides & ASGI Consumer
-- Implemented validity input checks for chat app
+- Implemented validity input checks and redirections for chat app